American Glory BBQ September 2010 (dt)

 Seating was comfortable, with padded seats in the chairs, which had a three horizontal piece back (as did the tall chairs downstairs).
 The banquette worked fine, with a reasonably comfortable back.
 The plain wood-veneer tables stood on end legs which I think worked well with no knee collisions.

-had started the evening earlier at the Adams’ residence.
-Bowls/plates of
+We had started the evening earlier at the

-Chianti, a range of beers, a white zin, soda, and Prosecco.
+Toscolo 2008 Chianti, a range of beers, a white zin, soda, and

 Even Buddy seemed quieter with Tim & Judy having instituted a new training regimen (Chay kept looking for scorch marks!).